AfonsoCCSantos/AirplaneTicketInformation_API/README.md

 ### Ranking

-The ranking microservice is a REST API which the only responsabilities are to answer client side requests and delegate their work to the database-ranking microservice via gRPC.
+The ranking microservice is a REST API which the only responsabilities are to answer client side requests and delegate their work to the database-ranking microservice via gRPC..

 ### Database-Ranking